sbkashif/sbkashif.github.io/_posts/2025-04-20-which_model_do_what.md

 - **Chemical reactivity** — breaking and forming of bonds
 - **Electronic delocalization** and **many-body effects**

-To model these phenomena, we need to turn to quantum mechanical approaches, and eventually the hybrid approaches.
+To model these phenomena, we need to turn to quantum mechanical models.

 ---
-**Detour: Quntum mechanical desccriptions captured by models like Density Functional Theory (DFT)**

-**Density Functional Theory (DFT)** models electrons using electron density rather than wavefunctions.
+**Detour: Quantum mechanical models**

+As dicussed earlier, quantum mechanics describes the behavior of electrons in atoms and molecules using wavefunctions.
+The Schrödinger equation governs the time evolution of these wavefunctions, allowing us to calculate the energy levels and properties of a system.
+$$\hat{H}\psi(\mathbf{r}) = E\psi(\mathbf{r})$$

+where $\hat{H}$ is the Hamiltonian operator, $\psi(\mathbf{r})$ is the wavefunction, and $E$ is the energy eigenvalue.

+The Hamiltonian operator includes terms for the kinetic energy of the electrons and nuclei, as well as the potential energy due to electron-electron, electron-nucleus, and nucleus-nucleus interactions.
+The challenge lies in solving this equation for many-body systems, which is computationally expensive and often intractable.

+**Density Functional Theory (DFT)** is a widely used quantum mechanical method that approximates the many-body problem by focusing on the electron density rather than the wavefunction.
+It allows for the calculation of electronic structure and properties of materials with reasonable accuracy and computational efficiency.
 It solves the Schrödinger equation approximately by minimizing energy as a functional of the electron density $\rho(\mathbf{r})$.
 DFT captures both particle-like electrostatics and wave-like quantum effects (including Pauli repulsion and dispersion corrections, when included).

 However, DFT is fundamentally **static**: it typically assumes that atomic nuclei are fixed in space and calculates the electronic structure for that specific configuration.
+Hence, DFT models would not be about to simulation atomic motion.

 ---

 ### Ab Initio Molecular Dynamics (AIMD): The Quantum-Classical Hybrid

-Determining material properties, such as melting points, elasticity, and protein folding require simulating atomic motion over time.
-How can we do this while still capturing the quantum effects that classical models miss?
-We can use **Ab Initio Molecular Dynamics (AIMD)**, which, while simulaing the motion of atoms, uses quantum mechanical calculations to determine the forces acting on them.
+For studying processes like melting, elasticity, or chemical reactions—we need to incorporate both quantum accuracy and atomic motion.
+To do this, we can use **Ab Initio Molecular Dynamics (AIMD)**.
+In AIMD, atomic trajectories evolve according to Newton’s laws, but the forces are computed on-the-fly using quantum mechanical calculations (typically DFT).

 Effectively, this allows to capture:
 - Accurate electron-nuclear forces
 - Bond making and breaking
 - Real-time evolution of atomic motion at finite temperature

-In other words, AIMD enables generating molecular dyanmics trajectories with the accuracy of the chosen quantum mechanical method (e.g., DFT).
+In other words, AIMD enables generating molecular dyanmics trajectories with the accuracy of the chosen quantum mechanical method.
 This is particularly useful for studying chemical reactions where polarization effects and charge transfer are important.

-However, AIMD is computationally expensive and scales poorly with system size.
-It is limited to small systems (hundreds of atoms) and short timescales (picoseconds).
+The trade-off?
+AIMD is computationally intensive, restricting its use to small systems (hundreds of atoms) and short timescales (typically picoseconds).

 ###  Machine-Learned Potentials: A New Frontier

 **MLIPs** (Machine-Learned Interatomic Potentials) have recently emerged as a promising avenue to reduce the speed-accuracy tradeoff of molecular simulations.
-Assuming a neural network to be a universal approximator, MLIPs can be trained on quantum mechanical data (e.g., DFT or AIMD) to learn the underlying energetics of a system without needing to come up with a functional form for a forcefield.
+Assuming a neural network to be a universal approximator, MLIPs can be trained on quantum mechanical data (e.g., DFT or AIMD) to learn the underlying energetics of a system without needing to come up with a well-defined functional form like the ones used in classical force fields.

 MLIPs can be orders of magnitude faster than AIMD while maintaining comparable accuracy.
 They can also be trained on large datasets, allowing them to generalize to new configurations and systems.
 This makes them a powerful tool for simulating complex materials and chemical processes.